 In summary, we find that the proposed transaction between Partners and MEE is likely to increase health care spending due to expected increases in hospital and physician prices that are consistent with the parties' stated goals of the transaction.
-While the parties have claimed that the transaction will result in operational efficiencies and improvements in the quality of patient care and access to services, they have not committed to using the resulting savings to reduce prices or otherwise reduce spending for payers or consumers, nor have they provided evidence that a corporate merger is either necessary or sufficient to achieve quality or access improvements.
-The parties also have not offered commitments regarding MEE's payer network participation that would protect against any impaired access to MEE's specialty services subsequent to the transaction.
-We invite the parties to address these concerns in their written response.
+While the parties have claimed that the transaction will result in operational efficiencies and improvements in the quality of patient care and access to services, they have declined to offer an unequivocal and measurable commitment to limit the price increases that would increase spending for payers and consumers, and have not provided evidence that a corporate merger is either necessary or sufficient to achieve quality or access improvements.
+The parties also have not offered commitments regarding MEE's commercial payer network participation that would protect against any impaired access to MEE's specialty services subsequent to the transaction.